jasonkeene/wat/content/posts/automating-delve.md

 waitToBeUp(addr)
 ```

-This function attempts to dial the adder multiple times.
-If it hasn't come up
+This function attempts to dial the address multiple times.
+If it hasn't come
-in 5 seconds it will exit with an error:
+up in 5 seconds it will exit with an error:

 ```go
 func waitToBeUp(addr string) {